Last modified: Nov. 25, 2024, 12:24 p.m.

 A greyish green, transparant cocoon on the underside of a leaf.

-Two generations per year: May–June and July–August.
+Two generations per year in May–June and July–August.

 Mainly on Quercus ilex, but also observed on Quercus robur and Castanea sativa.